Cristiano (footballer, born January 1987)

-Cristiano da Silva (/pt-BR/; born 12 January 1987), simply known as Cristiano, is a Brazilian footballer who plays as either an attacking midfielder or a forward for Londrina, on loan from Portuguesa.
+Cristiano da Silva (/pt-BR/; born 12 January 1987), simply known as Cristiano, is a Brazilian footballer who plays as either an attacking midfielder or a forward.

 Career

 Early career

 Cristiano was a youth product of Coritiba, but made his senior debut with Toledo in 2006.
 He subsequently represented Adap Galo, Campo Mourão and Marcílio Dias before signing for Metropolitano in 2009.

 In 2009, after a short loan spell at Rio Claro, Cristiano joined Chapecoense also in a temporary deal.
 On 22 April 2010, after playing in the year's Campeonato Catarinense back at Metrô, he joined Juventude on loan.

 Cristiano became a key unit at Ju during the 2011 campaign, scoring six goals in just nine matches in the 2011 Série D before departing.